mauzeh/showcase/README.md

 production by > 5000 users.
 In this code sample, no GUI is included.
 Instead, you may run the unit tests provided to verify the working of the code.

-The intended audience of this repository are code reviewers and technical recruiters.
+The intended audience of this repository is code reviewers and technical recruiters.

 The original app is a workflow tool intended for groups of linguists working